 - “Dispense with the current Presidential Commission on Missing Persons and transfer its cases to a credible and independent institution developed in consultation with families of the disappeared.”

-Following intense criticism, including from the Sri Lanka Campaign, the Paranagama Commission’s mandate came to an end (and was not renewed) in July 2016.
-While it remains unclear whether there exists a formal process for the transfer of cases to the Office on Missing Persons (OMP), the Chairman of the OMP has stated his intention to draw on the findings of the Paranagama Commission, including by making use of witness statements given to it.
+Following intense criticism from civil society groups, including the Sri Lanka Campaign, the Paranagama Commission’s mandate came to an end (and was not renewed) in July 2016.
+While it remains unclear whether, and to what extent, its cases have been transferred to the Office on Missing Persons (OMP), the Chairman of the OMP has stated his intention to draw on the findings of the Paranagama Commission, including by making use of witness statements given to it.

 UNHRC 30/1 OP.
 2: “Welcomes the positive engagement between the Government of Sri Lanka and the High Commissioner and the Office of the High Commissioner since January 2015, and encourages the continuation of that engagement in the promotion and protection of human rights and in exploring appropriate forms of international support for and participation in Sri Lankan processes for seeking truth and justice.”